Short Term Lets - Oxford

-The Oxford City Council have made it very clear that the use of short stay properties in Oxford should be controlled and properly regulated.
+The Oxford City Council state the use of short stay properties in Oxford should be controlled and properly regulated.

-The Government's Levelling Up & Regeneration Act passed into law on 26th October 2023
+The Levelling Up & Regeneration Act passed into law on 26th October 2023

 • Short / holiday lets should register for Business Rates